yreynhout/sharptemporalgitalyzer/README.md

 - you might pick up some ideas [here](http://michaelfeathers.typepad.com/michael_feathers_blog/2011/09/temporal-correlation-of-class-changes.html).

 ### Disclaimer ###
 **Unstable!
 Only do this on a throw-away copy of your repo.
 If shit hits the fan, you're on your own.
 I'm not liable and have a good lawyer ;-) This is a sample, not a project/product.
-You're supposed to change the code, to make it do what you want.**
+You're supposed to change the code to make it do what you want.
+Duh!!**